You are here

 The standing orders show how business is conducted at our council meetings.
 These are important in helping to ensure that meetings run smoothly and that our business is carried out in an efficient and effective way.

-You can find brief biographies of the chair, Bob Nicholls, and the 13 members of our council.
+You can find brief biographies of the chair, Nigel Clarke, and the 13 members of our council.
 Registers of interest for each member can also be found on this page.

 Dates of the upcoming meetings of the governing council.
 Prior to each meeting an agenda and papers will be available.